2024sabuhiabbasov/unit4_2023-project/README.md

 The function then checks whether `searchTerm` is a substring of `ingredientName`, using the `indexOf()` method.
 If `searchTerm` is found within `ingredientName`, the function sets the element's `display` property to `block` (i.e. the element is displayed).
 If `searchTerm` is not found within `ingredientName`, the function sets the element's `display` property to `none` (i.e. the element is hidden).

+`<script>` element in HTML is used to embed or reference client-side scripts, typically JavaScript, in an HTML document.
+These scripts can be used to add interactivity, functionality, and dynamic behavior to the web page, like I do for dynamic search in my ingredients input.

 # Criteria D: Functionality
 ## A video demonstrating the proposed solution with narration